A low-energy limit of Yang-Mills theory on de Sitter space: Gauge theory on

 We consider two connections equivalent if and only if they differ via \eqref{gt} by an element $g\in\Gcal^0$.
 The gauge group $\Gcal^0$ is a normal subgroup of $\Gcal$, and the quotient group is

 as follows from the discussion in Section \ref{sec-YM-bdy}.
-The transformation \eqref{gt} is well-defined for elements $g\in\Gcal_{\pa M}$, and in general non-trivial on the moduli space $\Abb_M/\Gcal^0$.
-Indeed, from \eqref{gt}, $[\Acal^g]=[\Acal]$ for $g\in\Gcal_{\pa M}$ if and only if $g$ is (covariantly) constant with respect to $\Acal$ restricted to $\pa M$.
+The transformation \eqref{gt} is well-defined for elements $g\in\Gcal_{\pa M}$, with the two groups $\Gcal_{\pa M}^\pm$ acting independently on the two disjoint copies of $S^3$ at the conformal past and future spacelike infinities; this is not so in the Minkowski case because $S^2\cong{\cal J}^-_+$ and $S^2\cong{\cal J}^+_-$ intersect at a point, namely spatial infinity $i^0$, and so the physical symmetries must be non-trivially matched at this point (see e.g. \cite{Strom} and references within).
+Furthermore, in general the action of $\Gcal_{\pa M}$ is non-trivial on the moduli space $\Abb_M/\Gcal^0$.
+Indeed, from \eqref{gt}, $[\Acal^g]=[\Acal]$ for $g\in\Gcal_{\pa M}$ if and only if $g$ is (covariantly) constant with respect to $\Acal|_{\pa M}$.
 Since this requires $g$ to have constant eigenvalues on $\pa M$, this of course means the fixed-point set is trivial.
 For this reason, $\Gcal_{\pa M}$ is a considered as a dynamical symmetry group acting on the set of connections $\Abb_M$.

-{\bf Gauge choices and holonomy.} One can always relate the time-like component $\Acal_t$ of the connection $\Acal$ to one such that $\Acal_t=0$ by transforming $\Acal$ via \eqref{gt} with the group \eqref{aut-group-cyl}.
+{\bf Gauge choices and holonomy.} One can always relate the time-like component $\Acal_t$ of the connection $\Acal$ to one such that $\Acal_t=0$ by transforming $\Acal$ via \eqref{gt} with the symmetry group \eqref{aut-group-cyl}.
 For that one has to solve the parallel transport equation

 with the boundary condition

 The condition \eqref{pt-bdy-cond} is generic since solutions $h(t,x)$ to \eqref{pt-eqn} are invariant under right-multiplication by any $k\in \Gcal$ with $\pa_tk=0$, and so $h(t,x)$ and $h(t,x)h(t=-\sfrac{\pi}{2},x)^{-1}$ define the same component $\Acal_t$ of $\Acal$.
 For any given $\Acal_t$, the unique solution of the equation \eqref{pt-eqn} with the boundary condition \eqref{pt-bdy-cond} is given by